River Dog Outpost hosts yoga on Saturdays

-The average person gains one pound during the Thanksgiving and Christmas holiday, and there are a few places where you can get moving so it doesn’t happen to you.
+The average person gains one pound during the Thanksgiving and Christmas holiday season, but there are a few places where you can get moving so it doesn’t happen to you.
 One of those places, surprisingly enough, is a bar.

 “Our dream is to be doing this without having to do an office job for the rest of our lives,” he said.
 “Being a yoga instructor was the next step.”